 Policy: Switching Between Long-Term Leasing & Short-Term Stays

-Property Providers vision is to, “Help People Live Better” through being Sydney’s most flexible residential rental company.
-This vision is driven by 3 core values: Passion, Performance and Partnership.
-Importantly, we seek profit not through dollars and cents but through the pursuit of our guiding principle that all meaningful long-term partnerships have a strong foundation of mutual investment, respect, risk and commitment.
+Property Provider’s vision is to “Help People Live Better” by being Sydney’s most flexible residential rental company.
+This vision is driven by three core values: Passion, Performance and Partnership.
+Importantly, we seek profit not through dollars and cents, but through the pursuit of our guiding principle that all meaningful long-term partnerships have a strong foundation of mutual investment, respect, risk and commitment.
 We aim to create these virtues in all our relationships and touch points with long-term leasing tenants, short-term rental guests, employees, suppliers, partners and our property owner partners.

-Property Providers is positioned as Sydney’s most flexible residential rental agency (and offers 6 different rental services).
-Our moto is that it is “Your Property, Your Way”.
-We encourage our partner owners to leverage the full breadth of our service range to suit what their individual situation and of course both their short-term and long-term goals.
+Property Providers is positioned as Sydney’s most flexible residential rental agency ( offering six different rental services).
+Our motto is that it is “Your Property, Your Way.”
+We encourage our partner owners to leverage the full breadth of our service range to suit their individual situation and of course both their short-term and long-term goals.
 Many of our owners take advantage of our unique ability and willingness to switch between long-term and short-term rentals.
-As stated, we support pivoting between products however it is important to recognise that short-term stays and long-term leasing operate under different legal frameworks with differing marketing channels, operational systems, separate trust accounts and in some cases different staff members.
-Therefore, it is important to have structure in place regarding switching between rental models to avoid confusion and conflict for all parties.
+As stated, we support pivoting between products however it is important to recognize that short-term stays and long-term leasing operate under different legal frameworks with differing marketing channels, operational systems, separate trust accounts and in some cases different staff members.
+Therefore, it is important to have a structure in place regarding switching between rental models to avoid confusion and conflict for all parties.
 There is also the consideration of the purpose of the occupant of the property to keep in mind.
-In relation to short-term stays, the occupant of the dwelling is a guest, who is requiring temporary accommodation.
-Juxtaposing this when long-term leasing a property the occupant (tenant) requires a primary or principal place of residence.
-Therefore, the occupant’s needs and expectations vary dependant on their rental model.
-By managing this process several times, we have identified the traps & pitfalls of switching between rental models and have drafted the policy to provide structure and clarity around the process.
+In relation to short-term stays, the occupant of the dwelling is a guest who is requiring temporary accommodation.
+Juxtaposing when long-term leasing a property, the occupant (tenant) requires a primary or principal place of residence.
+Therefore, the occupant’s needs and expectations vary depending on their rental model.
+By managing this process several times, we have identified the traps and pitfalls of switching between rental models and have drafted the policy to provide structure and clarity around the process.

 - To be clear, concise, consistent, reasonable, and provide a fair operational framework.

-- To effectively manage expectations on all sides of equation (I.e., internally, to guest/tenant and to owner/investor).
+- To effectively manage expectations on all sides of the equation (i.e. internally, to guest/tenant and to owner/investor).

 - To proactively anticipate and avoid confusion, conflict, and costs for all parties.